cloudmindsab/TDS-ION-V3/README.md

 In this first release, powershell will be released first, then I will release Python examples as well

 ## Get started
+I use postman to collect and create my requests.
+Then I translate requests to powershell and python. if you want to recieve my postman collection for total management, give me a ping.

 ## Dig in the data